InformationAsymmetry/.github/profile/README.md

-# TechnologyEdit
+# InformationAsymmetry
-> 👔 - Welcome to TechnologyEdit, your call will be answered in the order it was received in.
+> 👔 - Welcome to InformationAsymmetry, your call will be answered in the order it was received in.

 ## Emojis
 * 💻: what the world wants, the world gets